Hyperbolic non-Abelian semimetal

-\emph{Nodal ring.---}In unison, the three methods used so far paint a clear picture: While the $\textrm{U}(1)$ spectrum is gapped, non-Abelian Bloch states render the system semimetallic.
-Since the DOS near zero energy is well approximated by the 2-supercell, we derive an approximate low-energy theory by studying the Bloch Hamiltonian $H^{(2,1)}_{\bk}$ analytically for $|m|\,{\gtrsim}\, 3$.
+\emph{Nodal ring.---}In unison, the three methods paint a clear picture: While the $\textrm{U}(1)$ spectrum is gapped, non-Abelian Bloch states arise inside the gap.
+Since the three DOS curves in \cref{fig3}(b) match each other near zero energy, we use the $2$-supercell approach to derive an approximate low-energy theory by studying the Bloch Hamiltonian $H^{(2,1)}_{\bk}$ analytically for $|m|\,{\gtrsim}\, 3$.
 We find that its zero-energy eigenstates form a \emph{nodal ring} inside $\mathrm{BZ}^{(2,1)}$ whose projection onto a 3D subspace is shown in \cref{fig3}(b).
-Furthermore, this nodal ring is protected by inversion and time-reversal symmetries (\cref{app:symmetry-analysis}).
-Through a basis change of the Hamiltonian, linear transformation of momentum components from $\bk$ to $\tilde{\bk}$ and a Taylor expansion of $H^{(2,1)}_{\tilde{\bk}}$ in small momenta $\bq$ around the origin (see \cref{sec:k.p}), one can show that the spectral gap vanishes when
+This nodal ring is protected by space-time-inversion symmetry~\cite{SM}.
+Through a basis change of the Hamiltonian, linear transformation of the momentum space from $\bk$ to $\bq$, and a Taylor expansion around the origin~\cite{SM}, we find that the spectral gap vanishes when

-The nodal manifold lies entirely in the $(q_1,q_2)$ plane and, as a circle with mass-dependent radius, it shrinks to a point at the topological phase transitions $|m|=4$.
+As a circle with mass-dependent radius, the nodal manifold shrinks to a point at the topological phase transitions $|m|\,{=}\,4$.

 To understand the nodal topology, it is useful to draw parallels with Weyl semimetals in 3D Euclidean space.
 Weyl nodes can be understood as sources and sinks of Berry curvature in momentum space.
-As a consequence of the dipolar configuration, a 2D plane situated between two nodes of opposite charge experiences a net Berry flux and features a finite Chern number. \Cref{fig1}(c) pictures the scenario where the 2D planes are orthogonal to the vector joining the Weyl nodes.
+As a consequence of the dipolar configuration, a 2D plane situated between two nodes of opposite charge experiences a net Berry flux and features a finite Chern number, cf.~\cref{fig1}(c).
 In a similar spirit, one may expect the nodal ring in 6D hyperbolic reciprocal space to encode nontrivial topology.
 Since our starting point was the 4D QHI, the second Chern number $C_2$~\cite{MocholGrzelak2018} is the relevant topological quantity.
-Indeed, integration over the four momenta $k_3,k_4,k_5,k_6$ shows that the nodal ring projection to the $k_1, k_2$ plane encloses a region where $C_2\,{=}\,-1$, as shown in \cref{fig3}(c).
+Indeed, integration over the four momenta $k_{3,\ldots,6}$ shows that the nodal ring projection to the $(k_1{,}k_2)\textrm{-plane}$ encloses a region where $C_2\,{=}\,-1$, as shown in \cref{fig3}(b).